VandenV/Q3-Assessment-3850/README.md

 Quarterly Assessment 3 for DS 3850

 This is all the stuff for the Quiz Bowl app!
-The database has 10 preset questions and the option to add/remove more.
+The database has some preset questions and the option to add/remove more.
--
+(I did 10 questions for BGMT 3720 and 3 for DS 3850 because I was super tired and couldn't figure out how to add the questions without manually inputting each one.)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 Admin password: admin123
 +++++++++++++++++++++++++++++++++++++++++++++++++++++